Trainee barbers, trainee dentists.

 It’s one of those little things you take for granted.
 And after moving to London, it doesn’t make sense for me to travel all the way back west for my haircuts.
 Jamal, if you’re reading this, I miss you, bro.

 I moved into Central London just before Christmas (2016), was overdue a haircut in early January and needed to get it tidied up before the new term started.
 So I began looking around my local area for a barber, there are plenty of places but none that compared.

 Jamal used to charge me £7 per cut, and every 7th haircut was free!
 Unfortunately, you’d be lucky to find anyone decent willing to cut hair in London for under £15 and I’m a student with little money to spare!

 I’d heard about The London School of Barbering (LSB) from friends.
 Many of my friends had been before me to get their lids fixed by the trainee barbers at LSB, and they all recommended it.

 So I decided to go and check it out myself.

-According to their website, LSB do accept the odd walk-in, but the proper way to do it is go onto their website and book a haircut slot at one of their two London branches for a time and date that suits you.
+According to their website, LSB does accept the odd walk-in, but the proper way to do it is to go onto their website and book a haircut slot at one of their two London branches for a time and date that suits you.